How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 Choosing a sponsor is the decision that matters most.
 The sponsor's reliability determines how smoothly the entire process works.
 Established Vientiane-based agents with expat community track records are the safer choice.
 In Luang Prabang, fewer options exist — research this before arriving, not after.

-The agent-managed route involves no income threshold.
-Unlike Thailand's retirement visa, which requires either 800,000 THB in a Thai bank account or a monthly income of 65,000 THB verified annually, the Lao agent-managed arrangement has no published income or savings requirement.
+The sponsored route differs from Thailand's financial thresholds.
+Unlike Thailand's retirement visa, which requires either 800,000 THB in a Thai bank account or a monthly income of 65,000 THB verified annually, practitioner sources report that the Lao sponsored arrangement has no published income or savings requirement imposed by the sponsoring company.
 For retirees who find Thailand's financial requirements burdensome, this is a material practical difference.

 Frequently Asked Questions